doc-analysis/XFUND/README.md

 ## Citation

-If you find XFUN useful in your research, please cite the following paper:
+If you find XFUND useful in your research, please cite the following paper:

 ``` latex
 @article{Xu2020LayoutXLMMP,